kolinz/Prevent-Outbreaks-of-Infection/README.md

 If you don't use Watson Studio, I recomend that you get [IBM Cloud Lite Account](https://www.ibm.com/jp-ja/cloud/lite-account).
 And you can try custom model useing following contents. https://www.ibm.com/support/knowledgecenter/DSXDOC/analyze-data/visual-recognition-create-model.html

+In this project, we created a custom image model using an image that assumes a gram-stained bacteria.

 ### Frontend
 This Frontend app is pwa. development and test used Nginx on IBM Cloud IaaS Virtual Server.